History

 History Of The Bill Turner Cup.

-The next meeting of the NNSW Schools Soccer committee was kept a secret from Bill, and in his absence they voted to name the competition the “Bill Turner Cup.”
+At that time, an upcoming meeting of the NNSW Schools Soccer committee was kept a secret from Bill, and in his absence the members voted to name the competition the “Bill Turner Cup.”
 The constitution was updated so that this decision could never be altered.
-Bill’s son, Lloyd Turner, remembers this time: “One of the committee accidently mentioned the meeting to Bill.
+Bill’s son, Lloyd Turner, remembers this time: “One of the committee accidentally mentioned the upcoming secret meeting to Bill.
 Bill felt like he had been stabbed in the back, knowing that he had not been informed about a meeting that he should be chairing.
 He was quite despondent, as he had been working so hard on it all.
-The next day, the committee informed Bill about the meeting and their decision.
+However soon after, the committee came to Bill and informed him about the meeting and their decision to name the competition in his honour.
 Bill objected, like they knew he would, but the committee were one step ahead with the constitutional change.
-Of course, it was an incredible honour and Bill was very moved and even more motivated.”
+Of course, it was an incredible tribute and Bill was very moved and even more motivated.”

 The concept was immediately endorsed by the Northern NSW Soccer Federation and assistance from Senior Officer Stefan Kamasz was greatly appreciated.
 The late Mrs Fay Budd, a Newcastle business woman donated the original cup (her husband Bill Budd later won it, coaching Cardiff High in 1986.)